Sami Salo: TPS and Jokerit

-Ottawa Senators
+Ottawa Senators (1998–2002)

 Following a four-year career in Finland, Salo signed with the Senators in July 1998.
 He played in the first 3 games of the 1998/99 season before he was assigned to the Detroit Vipers, Ottawa's International Hockey League (IHL) affiliate, due to his first NHL injury and was recalled on 18 November 1998.
 Twenty-seven games into his rookie campaign, he scored his first NHL goal against Boston Bruins goaltender Byron Dafoe, a game-winner, in a 3–1 win on 21 January 1999.
 Completing the 1998–99 season with seven goals and 19 points, he was named to the NHL All-Rookie Team.
 The following season, Salo notched a hat trick in a 6–4 win against the Pittsburgh Penguins on 30 March 1999.
 His campaign was shortened, however, to 37 games due to injury and he was limited to 14 points.
 In 2000, he missed two games as he suffered from a snakebite.

 Salo continued to be sidelined in 2000–01 with various ailments, including shoulder, foot and knee injuries, as well as the flu.
 In March 2001, he was also cross-checked in the face by Rick Tocchet of the Philadelphia Flyers, suffering broken teeth and a mild concussion.
 He finished his third NHL season with 18 points in 31 games.

 Before the 2001–02 season began, Salo injured his groin in an exhibition game against the Toronto Maple Leafs in September.
 In addition to missing the first three games of the season, he was later sidelined for a total of 13 more contests due to separate cases of the flu, a broken finger and back spasms.
 He recorded 18 points in 66 games.
 In the proceeding off-season, Salo underwent shoulder surgery.
 Becoming a free agent, he accepted an $880,000 qualifying offer from the Senators on 31 July 2002.
 Nearly two months later, he was traded to the Vancouver Canucks in exchange for forward Peter Schaefer on 21 September.